yasmin-io/yasmin-portfolio-project/README.md

 ## Project Description

 I wanted to build a portfolio page which will be used so that I can showcase my skills and talents I learned to future employers.
 We were supposed to start from scratch and no starter code was given.
-I was excited for this project as I got to express myself in anyway I wanted to using the tools I had learnt.
+I was excited for this project as I got to express myself in any way I wanted to using the tools I had learnt.

 > **Note:** I do not have enough web applications to showcase at this point.
 I will be using placeholder images instead and replacing the images and links in future.
-I didn't have enough time to complete my project to my fullest ability, which I will be putting some more time in to complete this project.
+I didn't have enough time to complete my project to my fullest ability, which I will be putting some more time into completing this project.

 ## Tasks